5 new books to read this week

 (Review by Prudence Wade)

-5. Marcus Rashford (Little People, Big Dreams) by Maria Isabel Sanchez Vegara, illustrated by Guilherme Karsten is published in hardback by Frances Lincoln Children’s Books, priced £9.99 (ebook £7.99).
-Available now
+5. Which Way To Anywhere by Cressida Cowell is published in hardback by Hodder Children’s Books, priced £12.99 (ebook £7.49).
+Available September 15

-Nourish young minds with inspirational tales of real-life achievement with the latest addition to Maria Isabel Sanchez Vegara’s Little People, Big Dreams series.
-The series introduces children to icons from politics, film, sport, technology, science and more, through engaging, audience-appropriate narrative and colourful illustrations.
-The latest addition brings us the tale of a young, working-class boy from Manchester with a real talent for football.
-He often relied on free school meals, and went on to become a Premier League hero representing his country, and a passionate campaigner for child hunger in the UK, driving huge social change during the Covid pandemic.
-Beautifully told with vibrant illustrations from Guilherme Karsten, Rashford’s story is impressive yet relatable for a young audience, and makes a worthy addition to the series.
+Magic and action are at the heart of Cressida Cowell’s work, and her new adventure is no different.
+It’s set when every living being on planet Earth is in danger from one of the most ruthless and imperious minds in the Infinite Galaxies.
+A scary start with a breathtaking chase, as K2 O’Hero tries to escape the terrifying Beast on a far, far away planet – when only a day before all he’d had to worry about were maths tests and his fractious relationship with his step-siblings – and the book continues at a rattling pace.
+Cowell creates marvellous worlds where witches ride vacuum cleaners instead of brooms and robots who are bad at lying.
+Some of her invented words will be an interesting challenge to young readers, but the pace of the story will keep them going.

 HARDBACK (FICTION)